Frequently Asked Questions

 How do I use my ATM/debit card abroad?

 ATMs are available for use in most countries worldwide.
 They often have the best exchange rate, 24-hour accessibility, and money from your home bank account can be withdrawn in the local currency abroad.
 Check with your bank at home to make sure your card is approved for use abroad and to determine any charges related to using it internationally, as there are usually currency conversion fees for each withdrawal.
 Be aware of the daily withdrawal limit for your debit card.
-In some countries, ATMs will not accept a PIN longer than four digits or that starts with zero.
-If your PIN is longer than four digits, contact your bank to ask how to use your card abroad.

 Can I use my credit cards?

 While credit cards are typically accepted around the world, VISA and MasterCard are the most widely accepted.
-You should let your card company know when and where you will be traveling and confirm that your card can be used abroad.
-Consider requesting a 4-digit PIN number to use (like you would with a debit card), verify your daily limit, and check if there are any service fees/restrictions.
+You should let your card company know when and where you will be traveling and confirm that your credit card can be used abroad.
+Consider requesting a 4-digit PIN to use (like you would with a debit card), verify your daily limit, and check if there are any service fees/restrictions.
 You may, for example, be charged a fee or percentage for the currency exchange rate.
 Just in case, be prepared to have another form of payment with you in the event you cannot use your credit card.

 Can I use traveler’s checks?

 We strongly discourage using or relying on traveler's checks, as they are not always accepted abroad.
-For more information, refer to your Arrival Guide, which will be available on your USAC Student Gateway account about one month prior to the program start.

 Can I wire funds abroad?